-See Appendix A for the State of Utah noxious weed list, which has been updated since the previous revision of this document.
+See Appendix A for the current State of Utah noxious weed list.

 4.2.2 Grand County

 The Utah Noxious Weed Act states that "Each county in Utah may have different priorities regarding specific State designated Noxious Weeds and is therefore able to reprioritize these weeds for their own needs."